JRgtech/ITMD361Project2/README.md

-# ITMD361Project2
+# ITMD361Project3
-This is Project 2 for ITDM 361.
-The goal is to add CSS styling to Project 1.
+This is Project 3 for ITDM 361.
+The goal is to add Javascript to Project 2.